freenas/freenas-docs/userguide/shell.rst

 Shell provides a history of commands used.
-Use the arrow keys to see previously entered commands and press :kbd:`Enter` to repeat the command.
+Use the arrow keys to see previously entered commands and press :kbd:`Enter` to repeat the command.The keys :kbd:`Home`, :kbd:`End`, and :kbd:`Delete` are also supported in the shell.
 The shell also provides tab completion.
 Type a few letters and press tab to complete a command name or filename in the current directory.
 Type :command:`exit` to leave the session.

 GUI menus cannot be accessed while using Shell.
 To access a prompt while using the GUI